Sleep Problem Solution Experts

 Obstructive Sleep Apnea (OSA): Obstructive Sleep Apnea is the most common type of sleep apnea.
 OSA is caused by an obstruction in the airway, which actually stops the air flow in the nose and mouth.
 Throat and abdominal breathing continue normally.
 Obstructive Sleep Apnea is commonly accompanied by snoring and causes the sleeper to wake up, gasping or snorting, and then go back to sleep again.

 Central Sleep Apnea (CSA): Central Sleep Apnea is a much less common type than Obstructive Sleep Apnea.
 Central Sleep Apnea is due to a brain signal problem: the brain signal that instructs the body to breathe is delayed.
-With CSA, oral breathing and throat and abdominal breathing all cease at the same time.
+With CSA, oral, throat and abdominal breathing all cease at the same time.
 The periods of breathing interruption may last a few seconds, and breathing may be too shallow to provide oxygen to the blood and tissues.
 Central sleep apnea may be associated with irregular heartbeat, high blood pressure, heart attack, and/or stroke.

 Here is a list of the most common signs and symptoms of obstructed airways in children along with risk factors to be aware of: